toa-io/toa/libraries/comq/readme.md

 set to `application/octet-stream`.
 If encoding format of the Request message isn't specified or supported and `producer` has returned value that isn't a `Buffer`, then exception is thrown.

-> If incoming message doesn't have a `replyTo` property, an exception is thrown without
+> If the incoming message does not have a `replyTo` property, an exception is thrown without
 > calling `producer`.

+> The reply queue is not asserted, as it is expected to be done by the Consumer.

 ### Example